Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 A: For me?
 Nah, it never was.
 Why wrestle with Amazon when I can drop $10 on a domain, have ChatGPT whip up some content, rank it on Google, and watch the cash roll in on repeat like a bad habit I can’t quit?

-Q: Are you saying I should do SEO instead?
+Q: So it sounds like I should do SEO instead?

-A: Either that, or become a sexual plaything for an eccentric millionaire and live in their guesthouse.
+A: Either that, or rob professional athletes when they’re out of town.
 Here’s a video on local SEO just in case.